 Lower Taxes and Fees for a Lower Ticket Price

-Even if you are flying to or from a major international airport, you can avoid certain taxes and fees that are attributed to flights leaving the US.
-Some charges for customs, security, and landing fees won’t apply to your flight.
+Even if you are flying to or from a major international airport, you can avoid certain taxes and fees attributed to flights leaving the US.
+Custom, security, and landing fee charges won’t apply to your flight.

 See Related: What is a Hacker Fare?

 How to Save Money on Airfare Costs

-Those are just six of the big factors that can impact flight prices, among many.
-While some of them are just unfortunate things that we can’t help as a traveler, there are at least some tips and tricks to get the best prices you can, even when airline tickets seem to be sky-high.
+Those are just six big factors that can impact flight prices.
+While some of them are unfortunate things that we can’t help as a traveler, there are at least some tips and tricks to get the best prices, even when airline tickets seem to be sky-high.

-Use Tools Like Skyscanner and Scott’s Cheap Flights to Find Cheap Fares
+Use Tools Like Skyscanner and Going.com to Find Cheap Fares

-First of all, there is power in numbers, and you’ll need to search as widely as possible to find that cheap flight you need.
+First, there is power in numbers, and you’ll need to search as widely as possible to find that cheap flight you need.
 Rather than searching airline websites, sets of dates one by one, and each destination one by one, make your life easier with a tool such as Skyscanner.

-We’ve done plenty of articles on Skyscanner and how it aggregates all of the above-mentioned flight details and puts them into one search to get you the best price.
-Save yourself literally hours in some cases by using this simple site.
+We’ve done plenty of articles on Skyscanner and how it aggregates all of the flight details mentioned above and puts them into one search to get you the best price.
+Save yourself hours in some cases by using this simple site.

-To save even more hours, sign up for Scott’s Cheap Flights to get alerts every time there are crazy deals departing your city.
+To save even more hours, sign up for Going.com (Formerly Scott’s Cheap Flights) to get alerts every time there are crazy deals departing your city.

 Consider Basic Economy Fares

 While they are most hated, basic economy fares can be a decent solution for the right traveler.
-If you aren’t the kind of person who cares if you have to sit in the middle for a few hours, and doesn’t need a suitcase, and don’t mind packing your own snacks, you can save a lot of cash on these tickets.
+If you aren’t the kind of person who cares if you have to sit in the middle for a few hours, and doesn’t need a suitcase, and don’t mind packing your snacks, you can save a lot of cash on these tickets.

 Compare Budget Airlines to Major Airlines Carefully

-The above being said, if some of those things like seat selection and ticket flexibility are important to you, weigh your options carefully.
+The above being said, if things like seat selection and ticket flexibility are important to you, weigh your options carefully.